1986 Australian Touring Car Championship

-The 1986 Australian Touring Car Championship was the 27th running of the Australian Touring Car Championship.
+The 1986 Australian Touring Car Championship was an Australian motor racing competition for Touring Cars.
 It began on 2 March 1986 at Amaroo Park and ended on 13 July at Oran Park Raceway after ten rounds.
-This was the second ATCC to be run to the FIA's international Group A Touring Car Regulations.
+The championship was authorised by the Confederation of Australian Motor Sport (CAMS) as an Australian National Title.
+It was the 27th Australian Touring Car Championship and the second to be contested by cars conforming with CAMS regulations based on the FIA's international Group A Touring Car regulations.

+The championship was won by Robbie Francevic driving a Volvo 240.